s123456-ops/ml-translation-pipeline/README.md

 # ML Translation Pipeline

-A modular Machine Learning pipeline for automatic text translation and evaluation, generated from a custom Cookiecutter template.
+A modular Machine Learning pipeline for automatic text translation and evaluation, built using a custom Cookiecutter template developed for modular ML pipelines.

 ---